-The hike to the beautiful and rugged Big Horn Mine has been on my radar for a long time.
-I was able to complete it around October, right before Southern California snow rolled in.
-It is a great way to explore the backcountry and to take in a little history while you are at it.
+The hike to the beautiful and rugged Big Horn Mine had been on my radar for a long time.
+I was able to complete it around October 2014, right before Southern California snow rolled in, and I have gone back many times since then.
+It is a great way to explore the backcountry and to take in a little history while you are at it and still one of my favorite Southern California hikes.
 See below for the review of the four-mile hike that leads you to an abandoned mine.

 - Parking Free with Adventure Pass